AdobeDocs/experience-platform.en/help/destinations/catalog/analytics/gainsight-px.md

 ### Map identities {#map}

-Use the mapping step to configure the relationship between a identity value within the Experience Platform that matches the value passed into the Gainsight PX system during the identify step.
-There only restriction is that the field is of type string and the value for a particular user match exactly the value used during the Gainsight PX identify step.
+Use the mapping step to configure the relationship between an identity value within the Experience Platform that matches the value passed into the Gainsight PX system during the identify step.
+The only restriction is that the field is of type string and the value for a particular user match exactly the value used during the Gainsight PX identify step.
 The only choice on the target side of the mapping is IDENTIFY_ID.
 ![Identity mapping screen showing how to select the source and target values for the identity](../../assets/catalog/analytics/gainsight_px/mapping_identities.png)

 ## Exported data / Validate data export {#exported-data}